nice-game-hints/goodbye-deponia/02-hotel/11-laundry-sect.md

 Deliver each relic to the sect

 # Delivered
-Next is the skippable minigame to get the clothes of Cletus.
+Next is a skippable minigame to get the clothes of Cletus.